 The Saint Sixte Chapel

-Just outside the village of Eygalières sits the Romanesque Saint-Sixte chapel, which has been listed as an historic monument by the French government since 1971.
-The chapel dates back to the 12th century and stands, isolated, on top of a rocky mount.
-The edifice is supported by massive buttresses and topped by a bell-tower wall.
+Just outside the village of Eygalières sits the Romanesque Saint-Sixte chapel, which has been listed as a historic monument by the French government since 1971.
+The chapel dates back to the 12th century and stands isolated on top of a rocky mount.
+The sanctuary is supported by massive buttresses and topped by a bell tower wall.

-Surrounded by beautiful cypresses, the simplistic chapel is typically Provençal and is certainly a sight to be enjoyed by all, particularly photographers.
+Surrounded by beautiful cypresses, the simplistic chapel is typically Provençal and is undoubtedly a sight to be enjoyed by all, particularly photographers.

 The charming town of Saint-Rémy-de-Provence